mougino/easyapk/README.md

-easyapk is a cross-platform command-line executable, written in FreeBasic, that allows to alter and re-compile an Android app (*.apk). easyapk takes an XML as input that describes the source APK, the modifications to be done, the target, and it produces an APK as output.
+easyapk is a cross-platform command-line executable, written in FreeBasic, that allows to alter and re-compile an Android app (*.apk). easyapk takes an XML as input that describes the source APK, the modifications to be done, the target, and it produces an APK as output. easyapk source code is released under a GNU GPL v3 licence as per the attached file "gpl.txt".
+The licence can be found at https://www.gnu.org/licenses/gpl.txt

 easyapk needs the following open source companion tools to be in the same folder where it is installed: